-† In Design & Technology pupils opt for an element of specialisation in electing to study Resistant Materials, Electronic Products or Textiles.
+† In Design & Technology pupils opt for an element of specialisation by electing to study Resistant Materials or Textiles.
+It is not possible to study Resistant Materials and Textiles as an option combination because they are the same GCSE qualification course.